rstek/cuez-assignment/AWS-Integration.md

 # AWS Integration

-This document outlines the AWS services that would/could be used to support the episode duplication system in a production environment.
+This document outlines the AWS services that would back the episode duplication system in production.

-## Note

-I haven't used the AWS ecosystem much.
-So based on documentation online I would use the following services.
+My direct AWS experience is limited, so the choices below lean on documented best practices.

 ## Services
-We would use the following services.
+We could use the following services.

 ![AWS.drawio.png](assets/AWS.drawio.png)

 ### Database (RDS PostgreSQL)
-Amazon RDS for our relational database.
-We could then use the CloudWatch metrics to monitor the database load and adjust the queue processing accordingly.
-By creating a custom middleware, we can check the RDS CPU utilization and delay the job if it's too high.
+Run the relational workload on Amazon RDS for PostgreSQL.
+CloudWatch metrics (CPU, connections, I/O) feed into our queue middleware so jobs can pause or slow down when the database gets hot.

 ### Queue Management (SQS)
-Based on documentation we should probably use the SQS FIFO queue.
-A "episode duplication" FIFO queue.

-Which means we need to provide a "message group ID".
-To determine which jobs can be processed in parallel.
-(Same id, no parallelism.
-Different id, parallelism.)
-Additionally we could look into the "message deduplication" feature of SQS FIFO queues.
-Then we should provide a deduplicationId method on our jobs
+Use an SQS FIFO queue dedicated to duplications.
+FIFO requires a message group ID—use the duplication ID so jobs for the same episode run serially—and supports message deduplication via a `deduplicationId` method on each job:
 ```php
     /**
      * Get the job's deduplication ID.